AaltoSciComp/scicomp-docs/about/for-proposals.rst

 to thousands of servers via the national computing grid.
 Furthermore Aalto Science-IT provides much preconfigured software and hands on support to make the usage for researchers as effective as possible.
-On the personnel side Science-IT has five permanent Ph.D. level staff to keep the system running and providing teaching and consultation for researchers.
+On the personnel side Science-IT has six permanent Ph.D. level staff to keep the system running and providing teaching and consultation for researchers.